AnnikaV9/usv3-framework/README.md

 Configuration options from [config/admins.yml](config/admins.yml), [config/api_keys.yml](config/api_keys.yml), [config/core_config.yml](config/core_config.yml) and [config/cmd_config.yml](config/cmd_config.yml) are loaded as `bot.admins`, `bot.api_keys`, `bot.config` and `bot.cmd_config` respectively.

-After adding modules, you can register them in [config/modules.yml](config/modules.yml)
+After adding modules, you can register them with `poetry run register <event> <name>`.
+This will add your modules to [config/modules.yml](config/modules.yml) and add any specified dependencies to [pyproject.toml](pyproject.toml).
+Run `poetry install` again after registering new modules to install their dependencies.

 For chat/whisper commands, the name that you register the module as will be the command that calls it.
 You can add an alias for each one if a shorter alternate command is needed.